mozilla-iam/mozilla-iam/DECISION-MAKING.md

 All decisions are taken by consulting various parties of different teams in and outside of Mozilla.

+Owners are responsible for

+- Providing road maps for their module that align with Mozilla OKRs
+- Breaking down tasks associated with Objectives and Key Results into sub tasks that can be worked on in a sprint
+- Making decisions about the module that align with OKRs and technical considerations
+- Raising issues associated with OKRs, milestones, tech stack etc to IAM stakeholders

 ## UX (User Experience)

 User flow, design, etc.